 Another important point to think about is the age group of your party.
 Younger children should be accompanied by an adult, so remember to not only include parents in your headcount but to mention that you expect them to stay when writing your invitations.
 Even if your party is for tweens or teens who are more likely to be dropped off and left in your care, it is a good idea to have plenty of adults on hand to supervise the group around the fire.

 Your invitations should also tell guests what to expect.
-For instance, should they bring a folding chair or blanket?
-How about extra layers of clothing?
+For instance, should they bring a folding chair, blanket, extra layers of clothing?

 The invitation is also a great place to include a list of basic safety rules guests will need to follow on the day of the event.
 You will want to go over these again, in person, on the day of the event, but including them in the invitations can help kids to get a head start on the safety measures.